kranthikvrm/kranthikvrm.github.io/_posts/2024-11-28-how-thanksgiving-teaches-us-about-cybersecurity.md

 ---
 layout: post
 author: kranthikvrm
-title: From Turkey to Tech: How Thanksgiving Teaches Us About Cybersecurity
+title: From turkey to tech: How Thanksgiving teaches us aboutcCybersecurity
 description: This blog is a fun comparison between Thanksgiving and cybersecurity, showing how both are about protecting what matters most.
 author: Kranthi Kumar
 date: 2024-11-28 11:33:00 +0800